 When I was 14, this album was released:

-I don’t remember it being groundbreaking but that might be because I am now 50 years old and there has been so much shit thrown my way in the past year alone that I can’t even remember what I ate for breakfast two days ago.
+I don’t recall it being groundbreaking, but that could be because I am now 50 years old and have had so much shit thrown at me in the last year alone that I can’t even remember what I ate for breakfast two days ago.

-Sit back, Relax (the song is about sex by the way), and welcome to the menopausedome.
+Sit back, relax (the song, by the way, is about sex), and welcome to the menopausedome.

 my next chapter